Skip to main content

 Sample JSON File

-A sample JSON file can be downloaded from IPM.
+A sample JSON file can be downloaded from IO.
 Go to Settings > Entity Import and then click on the appropriate link in the pane on the right side of the UI.

 entityimportsamples.png